-Unsurprisingly, the business has changed significantly in that time.
-We’ve adapted in line with the needs of our customers and that has presented lots of opportunities for me along the way.
-Coming through the ranks, I performed almost every operational role in the business to give me a fantastic grounding in recruitment.
-I have constantly been challenged, inspired, and driven by the people around me – who have also ensured we had fun along the way.
-My opportunities at Lorien as a female have been varied and numerous – from helping to shape client solutions to leading high impact initiatives, through to our many incentives and ways to be recognised.
+It is frightening sometimes to think that I joined this business before some of our employees were born.
+When I joined Impellam in 1998, recruitment wasn’t really recognized as a “career” choice, so I assumed it was a short-term option to pay off my student debts.
+But I was wrong, the business and the sector have changed significantly in that time.
+We’ve adapted and evolved in line with the needs of our customers and that has presented lots of opportunities for me along the way.
+Coming through the ranks, I performed almost every operational role in the business, which gave me a fantastic grounding.
+I have constantly been challenged, inspired, and driven by the people around me – who have also ensured we had fun along the way!
+My opportunities at Impellam as a female have been varied and numerous – from helping to shape client solutions, to leading high impact initiatives, and most recently realizing a career ambition to take on a global role.

-Almost five years ago, some research came out that showed that women were unlikely to apply for a role unless they met 100% of the requirements.
-I have definitely been guilty of that in the past, but I have been lucky to work with some really supportive leaders who always gave me a push at the right time.
+I have always been lucky to work with supportive leaders who gave me a push at the right time.
 They encouraged me to move beyond my comfort zone to fulfil my potential.
-Without them I wouldn’t have made it to CEO.
 My advice is to not let self-doubt or perfectionism stop you from moving forward.
-Sometimes, you won’t have all the answers.
-But in the right organisation, with the right people, you should always feel encouraged to ask for help.
-At Lorien and Onezeero, we are a huge support network for each other.
+You won’t always have all the answers or the experience to deal with every situation that life throws at you.
+But in the right organization, with the right people, you should always feel encouraged to be bold and to step outside of your comfort zone, safe in the knowledge that your team are willing you to succeed and are there to support you.
+At Impellam, we are a huge support network for each other.

-My advice to women, in recruitment or otherwise, is therefore: "Don’t be silent."
+My advice to women, in staffing or otherwise, is therefore: "Don’t hold back."
 If you have an idea or an opinion, then make sure that you voice it.
 We can’t expect to be heard or listened to if we don’t speak up.
 My job is to create an environment and culture where everyone is encouraged and empowered to voice their opinion and contribute to our thinking.
-You may be challenged, of course, but the right environment will value and support your contribution regardless.
-No one person can have all the answers and having multiple opinions from diverse groups can unlock something quite unique, in my experience.
+No one person can have all the answers and having multiple opinions from diverse groups can unlock new ideas and ways of approaching a problem.

 Working for a company where I can count many of our employees as friends, and some of them almost as family, is amazing.
 Watching people develop and grow in their careers, while also raising families and dealing with whatever life generally throws at them, is a constant source of inspiration for me.